Summer Village of Silver Sands

 Did you know?
 The first half mile of TWP Road 540 off of Range Road 52 belongs to Lac Ste.
 Anne County, and the next mile and a half belongs to the Summer Village of Silver Sands. (see map)

 Because this entire road services both Summer Village and County residents, representatives from both municipalities have had several meetings with respect to a joint project to rehabilitate the entire 2 miles of this road and, currently, it is the County who is taking the lead on this project and who will be coordinating the specifications and tenders.
-It is our understanding that the tender for this project will be released shortly.

 We will continue to update information as we have it with respect to this project.